Sandhiyalaxmii/autocleanr/README.md

 autocleanr\data_cleaning_automation\images\idea-page.jpeg

 how does autocleanr work?
-1. User provides a CSV dataset
+1.Upload CSV via UI
-2. Python uploads raw data into MySQL
+2.Load data into MySQL (uploaded_data)
-3. SQL scripts clean the data:
-   - Trim spaces
-   - Handle NULLs
-   - Remove duplicates
+3.Apply SQL cleaning rules
-4. Python downloads the cleaned table
+4.Materialize cleaned table (clean_table)
-5. Cleaned output is exported as CSV
+5.Run automated SQL validation tests
+6.Generate data quality report
+7.Export cleaned data to CSV

 **pic of the workflow**
 autocleanr\data_cleaning_automation\images\workflow.jpeg

-autocleanr/
-│
-├── data_cleaning_automation/
-│   ├── config/          # DB credentials (ignored)
-│   ├── data/            # Raw datasets (ignored)
-│   ├── scripts/         # Python orchestration
-│   ├── sql/             # SQL cleaning logic
-│   ├── output_example/  # Sample cleaned output
-│
-├── .gitignore
-├── README.md

 storyy floww of the project:

-Autocleanr began with a simple observation: most data projects spend more time cleaning data than using it.
-After working on a data cleaning and exploratory analysis project entirely in SQL, it became clear that the work was repetitive, predictable, and well-suited for automation.
-The idea was not to invent a new cleaning technique, but to systematize a process that databases already do well.
+Autocleanr was built around a simple observation: most data projects spend more time cleaning data than using it.
+While working on SQL-based data cleaning workflows, it became clear that these steps were repetitive, deterministic, and well-suited for automation rather than manual scripting.

-Before writing code, the focus was on defining the flow.
-Autocleanr is built around a clear separation of responsibilities.
-Python acts as the orchestration layer, handling file ingestion, execution order, and automation.
-SQL acts as the transformation engine, performing all data cleaning operations directly inside the database.
-This separation avoids tightly coupled scripts and reflects how production-grade data pipelines are structured.
+The project is designed with a clear separation of concerns.
+Python acts as the orchestration layer, managing file ingestion, execution order, and automation, while SQL performs all data cleaning operations directly inside the database.
+This mirrors real-world data pipelines, where transformations are pushed as close to the data as possible for efficiency and scalability.

-The choice to combine Python and SQL was intentional.
-Python excels at workflow control and system integration, but data cleaning libraries operate in application memory and do not scale efficiently for large structured datasets.
-SQL, in contrast, executes inside the database engine, benefits from query optimization and indexing, and scales naturally as data grows.
-In Autocleanr, Python serves as the conductor, coordinating the pipeline, while SQL performs the heavy lifting.

-Security and portability were treated as first-class concerns.
-Database credentials are stored locally and excluded from version control using .gitignore, while example configuration files are provided to document structure without exposing secrets.
-The same principle applies to data outputs: real datasets and outputs remain local, while a curated example output is included to demonstrate the pipeline’s behavior.

-Execution is driven through a single entry point.
-Running python runall.py triggers a deterministic workflow: raw CSV data is ingested into MySQL, SQL-based cleaning transformations are applied in sequence, and the cleaned data is materialized back as a CSV file.
-While intentionally lightweight, this flow mirrors an ETL-style pipeline used in real data engineering systems.

-At its current stage, Autocleanr supports trimming, null normalization, duplicate removal, and clean data export.
-The project is not about replacing SQL or Python, but about using each tool where it is strongest to build a scalable, understandable, and disciplined data cleaning pipeline.
+Autocleanr includes automated, schema-agnostic SQL validation tests that verify pipeline correctness after each run, along with a human-readable data quality report that serves as proof of execution.
+A lightweight Streamlit UI exposes the pipeline for interactive use, allowing users to upload datasets, run cleaning, inspect outputs, and view validation results.

+The project prioritizes clarity, correctness, and portability over complexity.
+It demonstrates how disciplined architecture, database-centric transformations, and automated validation can turn routine data cleaning into a reliable and observable system—while laying a clean foundation for future scaling and intelligence.

+contact me if you wanna know more about this project!!

+👩‍💻 Author

+Sandhiya Laxmi
+Data Engineering & Applied AI Enthusiast